davebshow/aiogremlin/README.md

 >>> from aiogremlin import GremlinClient
 ```

 The Gremlin Server responds with messages in chunks, `GremlinClient.submit` submits a script to the server, and returns a `GremlinResponse` object.
-This object provides two methods: `get` and `stream`. `get` collects all of the response messages and returns them as a Python list. `stream` returns an object of the type `GremlinResponseStream` that implements a method `read`.
+This object provides the methods: `get` and the property `stream`. `get` collects all of the response messages and returns them as a Python list. `stream` returns an object of the type `GremlinResponseStream` that implements a method `read`.
 This allows you to read the response without loading all of the messages into memory.

 ```python